-Write a description of the theories and an analysis of their application in a 6 page, double-spaced, non-academic paper, to be jointly written by 2 students.
+Write a 7 page, double-spaced, non-academic paper.
 When writing this paper, use headings to identify which of the 3 theories you are addressing.
 Provide a brief description as to what each theory means to you in your own words.
 DO NOT USE DIRECT QUOTES.
 Marks are given for originality, critical reflection, and not simple paraphrasing (regurgitation) of the authors' works.
-In addition to describing the theories, discuss how each theory offers guidance when analyzing group process/group dynamics and content.
-Summarize the paper by reflecting upon why these theories are relevant to nursing practice in general.
+In addition to describing the theories, discuss how the theories relate to community development and how each theory offers guidance when analyzing group process/group dynamics and content.